 To assure continuity and integrity of the gift, all restricted gift documents should contain language similar to:

-“Should the purpose(s) of the gift, as detailed herein, no longer exist(s), the Foundation Trustees are authorized to use the earnings of the gift, as they shall determine, in order to best carry out the intended purposes stated in the agreement or the mission of the Foundation.”
+“Should the purpose(s) of the gift, as detailed herein, no longer exist(s), the Board of Trustees are authorized to use the earnings of the gift, as they shall determine, in order to best carry out the intended purposes stated in the agreement or the mission of the Society.”

 III.
-ENDOWMENT – Endowment gifts are considered perpetual.
+Endowment – Endowment gifts are considered perpetual.
 It is a special or reserve fund that stipulates or restricts the use of the income from the endowed fund.
-From the Foundation’s point of view, the terms of the endowment should be written with wide flexibility, yet ensuring the donor is comfortable and satisfied with the terms of the agreement.
+From the Society’s point of view, the terms of the endowment should be written with wide flexibility, yet ensuring the donor is comfortable and satisfied with the terms of the agreement.

 A. Types of Endowments